 The question that persists, though, is, given that we are human, why describe what we need as less than ideal?
 We are not angels or pure intellects, so for us, as physical beings, prayer might be the best way to connect to God.
 And when praying, how many of us have not felt that we could connect more strongly if there was a more physical component?
 Wearing a tallit or tefillin can help, as can shokeling; it feels like we are connecting more if we are doing more.

-The need to find meaningful ways to connect and the importance of the physical remain as true today as they did in the time of the Temple.
+The need to find meaningful ways to connect and the importance of the physical remain as true today as they did in the time of the Temple, and in the current reality, the need for physical connection to others is felt by us quite acutely.
 If for us, animal sacrifice is not the way, we should still be honest about our deep human need to find a way to connect to God, and we should work at developing those paths in the absence of sacrifices.